cloudquery/docs/docs/developers/sdk/table/fetch-resolvers.md

 ```

 `TableResolver` allows you to access the cloud resource using the given passed `*Client` and fetch all resources of that type.
 Finally, you send the fetch items into the passed `res` channel argument.
-The `TableResolver` is very flexible allowing you to define your own pagination logic or any other logic for that matter, and pass the results to the channel.
+The `TableResolver` is flexible allowing you to define your own pagination logic or any other logic for that matter, and pass the results to the channel.

 :::tip
 The collector in the SDK is slice-aware, so if you have a slice of resources, you can just push the slice as a whole, without iterating.